Gallery-of-Kaeon/Gallery-of-Kaeon.github.io/README.md

-<h1 align="center">GhostHost</h1>
+<h1 align="center">Kaeon United GhostHost</h1>

+Kaeon United GhostHost,
+or GhostHost for short,
-GhostHost is a platform that allows for free and anonymous front end hosting for simple projects.
+is a utility built into the [Kaeon United](https://github.com/Gallery-of-Kaeon/Kaeon-United) platform that allows for free and anonymous front end hosting for simple projects.

 The website can take a URL to a text document as a parameter in its own URL.
 If the text in said resource constitutes valid HTML,